 The menstrual cycle

-The menstrual cycle consists of three phases: the preovulatory (follicular) phase, the ovulatory phase, and the postovulatory (luteal) phase.
+The menstrual cycle consists of two phases: the preovulatory (follicular) phase, and the postovulatory (luteal) phase.
 Each person’s cycle varies in length, and a new cycle begins with the first day of menstrual bleeding.

-Each person has a unique menstrual cycle pattern.
-For example, the cycle length, the day ovulation occurs, the base temperature in the follicular and luteal phases, how much the temperature increases, and the overall shape of the temperature evolution throughout the cycle are all parameters that vary from person to person.
+Everyone has a unique menstrual cycle pattern.
+For example, the cycle length, the day ovulation occurs, the average temperature in the follicular and luteal phases, how much the temperature increases, and the overall shape of the temperature evolution throughout the cycle are all parameters that vary from person to person.

-- The ovulation day is when an egg (oocyte) is released from the ovaries and can be fertilized by sperm (however, the fertile window is six days due to sperm survival - read on to learn more about the fertile window).
-Two well-known biological indicators of ovulation are a temperature rise of 0.25-0.45 °C (0.4-0.8 °F) and a rise in luteinizing hormone (LH) roughly 48 hours before ovulation.
+Ovulation is when an egg (oocyte) is released from the ovaries and can be fertilized by sperm (however, the fertile window is six days due to sperm survival – read on to learn more about the fertile window).
+Two well-known biological indicators of ovulation are a temperature rise of 0.25-0.45 °C (0.4-0.8 °F) after ovulation and a rise in luteinizing hormone (LH) roughly 48 hours before ovulation.
 The average ovulation day for our Cyclers is CD 18.

-Therefore, the temperature rise is the most important indicator to confirm that ovulation has occurred in the cycle.
-If the algorithm finds a sustained temperature rise, it confirms ovulation occurred in that cycle.
+Therefore, the temperature rise is the most important indicator to confirm that ovulation has occurred.
+If the algorithm finds a sustained temperature rise, it confirms that ovulation has occurred in that cycle.